sladen/bve-train-br-class-323/Train/bve-train-br-class-323-unrefurb/Readme.txt

 - Train performance and braking data configured by Steve Green.

+- 323_aws_bing.wav from an original recording by
+  John Owen.

 - Initial testing, feedback and ideas from Steve Green, Simon Townsend and Anthony Bowden.